saliormoon/Cookbook/recipes/Administration/Authentication.md

 arangosh> require("org/arangodb/users").update("root", passwd);
 ```

-If you have multiple databases, you may want to run the above commands in each database.

 ### Turn on authentication

-We still need to turn on authentication in ArangoDB.
-To do so, we need to adjust ArangoDB's
+Authentication is turned on by default in ArangoDB.
+You should make sure that it was
-configuration file (normally named `/etc/arangodb.conf`) and make sure it contains the
+not turned off manually however.
+Check the configuration file (normally named
-following line in the `server` section:
+`/etc/arangodb.conf`) and make sure it contains the following line in the `server` section:

 ```
-disable-authentication = false
+authentication = true
 ```

 This will make ArangoDB require authentication for every request (including requests to